10 Surprising Things You Can Compost (and 10 You Shouldn’t)

 3. Natural Wine Corks —Since natural cork is created from the bark of the cork oak tree, a renewable resource, wine corks made from natural cork are in fact compostable.
 These corks can decompose over time and help produce humus, the rich organic component of soil that is essential for plant growth because they are organic.
 Break them into smaller pieces for quicker decomposition.

-5. Old Spices – They still add nutrients even if they’ve lost flavor.
-Over time, the oils and active enzymes in spices will decompose during the composting process.
-It is advised against adding excessive amounts of strong spices, as this could momentarily upset the compost bin's balance.
+5. Old Spices — They still add nutrients even if they’ve lost flavor.
+It is advised against adding excessive amounts of strong spices, as this could momentarily upset the compost bin’s balance.
 Adding more nutrients to your plant soil and cutting down on waste are two great benefits of composting old spices.

 6. Toothpicks & Wooden Chopsticks — They can be composted only if they’re made of untreated wood.
 For faster decomposition, break them up into tiny pieces.
 Combine them with other biodegradable materials to keep the ratio of ’greens,’ which are rich in nitrogen, to ’browns,’ which are rich in carbon.

-7. Paper Towels & Napkins – Composting is an excellent option for plain paper towels that have only been soiled by water.
+7. Paper Towels & Napkins — Composting is an excellent option for plain paper towels as long as they are organic.
+Be mindful of the materials of the paper towels you put in compost, as not every paper is made from organic materials.
 Over time, they will decompose and enrich your compost pile with useful carbon-rich materials, as long as they aren’t greasy or full of chemicals.

-10. Uncooked Pasta & Rice – Just small amounts to avoid pests.
-Due to their high nitrogen content, rice and pasta are considered greens.
+10. Uncooked Pasta & Rice — Just small amounts to avoid pests.
+Due to the high nitrogen content of rice and pasta, which is carbon-rich, it can enrich the soil.
 However, they might be challenging.
 If not composted correctly, they form mold, clump together, and draw bugs.
 However, they can decompose similarly to any other food waste if the proper conditions are met.

 Things you should NEVER compost: